makeable/Notificon/README.md

 [Example is available here](http://makeable.github.com/Notificon/)

+## Browser Support
+Due to browser limitations, Favicons can only be changed post-render in Chrome 6+ and Firefox 2+.
+Other browsers are currently unsupported.

 ## Basic Usage
 1) Include the notificon.js in your page
 2) Call Notificon(12) to overlay the number 12 on your favicon.